tmbocheeko/searchable-inputs/README.md

 ## Additional Classes

-`white-arrow`: White dropdown arrow for the input box, useful for darker input backgrounds.
+`si-white-arrow`: White dropdown arrow for the input box, useful for darker input backgrounds.
+Added to the input.

+`si-no-arrow`: Removes the arrow from the input box.
 Added to the input.

 `si-centered`: Centers the input element and option list within the parent element.